Ahlzen/TopOSM/readme.txt

 $ for f in *.tif ; do gdaladdo -r gauss $f 2 4 8 16 32 ; done
 $ (repeat for colormap, hypsorelief)

+Prepare landcover data:
+TODO: Translate NLCD to GeoTIFF and reproject to 900913
+TODO: Build overviews
+Copy nlcd2006.vrt to the NLCD directory, making sure it references the landcover GeoTIFF.
+The VRT file is only used to modify the color table.

 Add a shortcut for your area(s) of interest to areas.py.

 Generate the mapnik style files from templates:
 $ ./generate_xml

-Generate raster layers for color-relief tiles:
-$ ./generate_colorrelief_include > colorrelieflayers.inc

-Setup contour tables and generate contour lines, for example:
+Create contour tables and generate contour lines, for example:
 $ ./prep_contours_table
 $ ./toposm.py prep WhiteMountains